Wayne Boyer

-Wayne Boyer (born 1937) is a Chicago filmmaker.
+Wayne Boyer (born 1937) is an American filmmaker.
 He is involved in the preservation of architectural history through film and has worked alongside Millie and Morton Goldsholl in creating a new genre of design-based films in advertising.
 Boyer studied at the Institute of Design alongside filmmaker Larry Janiak and the filmmaker and photographer Robert Stiegler.
 Boyer played a central role in the development of Chicago's underground film scene in the 1960s, and he was teaching filmmaking at the University of Illinois at Chicago.

 Early life

 Boyer's first introduction to film was in high school while experimenting with his father's camera.
 While attending Lane Technical High School in the 1950s, Boyer and Larry Janiak attended two iterations of the International Design Conference in Aspen (IDCA).
 It was at one of these conferences that the two students met Morton and Millie Goldsholl who organized the 1959 conference.
-After high school, Boyer went on to study at the Institute of Design, along with Janiak who is a film maker in Chicago’s underground film community and graduated in 1970.
+After high school, Boyer went on to study at the Institute of Design, along with Janiak who is a filmmaker in Chicago’s underground film community and graduated in 1970.